The Shard: Urban exploration, BASE jumping, and climbing

 In December 2011, a group of recreational explorers calling themselves the Place Hackers evaded security and made their way to the top of the Shard building site, climbing one of the tallest cranes in the process.
 They later posted photographs of the London skyline taken from the top of the Shard on the Internet and received wide media attention.
 One member of the group, Oxford University researcher Bradley Garrett, later revealed to various news outlets that over 20 urban explorers had made their way to the top of the building during its construction.
 In a 2012 article for Domus magazine, Garrett wrote that "the conceptual barrier to places in our cities is brought about by a process of engineered exclusion" and that the explorers were "cultivating the creative city that money can't buy".

-BASE jumpers reportedly jumped from The Shard more than a dozen times between 2009 and 2012.
-Four jumps were reportedly made by Essex roofer Dan Witchalls, who had filmed one attempt with a helmet-mounted camera.
+BASE jumpers reportedly jumped from The Shard over ten times between 2009 and 2012.
+Four jumps were reportedly made by Dan Witchalls, who had filmed one attempt.
 The highest jump was said to have been from a height of 260 m.
 In March 2016 another person BASE jumped from The Shard.

 On 3 September 2012, a team of 40 people, including Prince Andrew, Duke of York, abseiled from the tower's 87th floor.
 This feat was performed to raise money for the Outward Bound Trust and the Royal Marines Charitable Trust Fund.
 In November 2012, the French urban climber Alain Robert was spotted in the building by security guards.
 At the end of the month, the Shard's owners won an injunction to prevent him from entering or climbing the building.